 System safety is an accepted approach to analyze and manage hazards and risks in complex systems.
 Many different industries use system safety analyses and methods to help reduce the potential for harm to people, property and the environment.
 More...

 A System Safety Skeptic is one who uses knowledge, experience, and judgment to evaluate, question, and raise appropriate concerns about safety engineering and management.
 More...

 Why be skeptical of System Safety analyses?

 Advanced technologies and increasing automation have forever changed how systems work and how people interact with them.
 This results in increasingly complex transportation systems, energy production systems, medical devices, manufacturing processes, and many other systems.
 When used correctly, system safety methods can provide tremendous benefits, focusing resources to reduce risk and improve safety in these complex systems.
 But poor system safety analyses can lead organizations down the wrong path, spending resources on low risk activities while overlooking the larger risks.
-When applied inappropriately, system safety methods can lead to overconfidence, and can result in a misunderstanding of the potential for harm.
-Therefore, we must cultivate a healthy skepticism of safety engineering and management efforts.
+When applied inappropriately, system safety methods can lead to overconfidence, and can result in underestimating the potential for harm.
+Therefore, safety practitioners, decision makers, and stakeholders must cultivate a healthy skepticism of safety engineering and management efforts.

 Explore this site to learn more about system safety, and possibly become a “System Safety Skeptic” too.